Melodrama is a widely misunderstood term but has its place in good storytelling. What is melodrama, and how do we write it?

 Each story demonstrates its central premise: modern vampires, or shoot-’em-up spaceflight.
 If you’re going to write melodrama, start with melodrama.

-If your story will be playing by rules other writers have used before—that vampires exist, that faster-than-light travel is possible—melodrama may be the best way to go. work with the accepted convention.
+If your story will be playing by rules other writers have used before—that vampires exist, that faster-than-light travel is possible—melodrama may be the best way to go.
+Work with the accepted convention.
 Introduce your premise with as little fuss as possible and get on with your story.
-Stephenie Mayer built her Twilight series on the accepted convention of vampires already established to modern readers by writers such as Anne Rice.
+Stephenie Meyer built her Twilight series on the accepted convention of vampires already established to modern readers by writers such as Anne Rice.

 Tip 2: SHOW THAT THIS THING HAS WORKED IN THE RECENT PAST